D-Marc1/far-fetch/README.md

 really took a step backwards from how jQuery implemented passing in data, in my opinion, at least from a usability standpoint.
 Of course `Fetch API`'s `body` options offers more versatility, which is why `FarFetch` supports using `body`.
-However, it really shouldn't necessary in the majority of use cases.
-Adding data to a `GET` and `POST` request is done in two separate ways in `Fetch API`. `GET` requests must use appended URL query parameters, while `POST` requests generally use a stringified object used as the `body` property.
+However, it really shouldn't be necessary in the majority of use cases.
+Adding data to a `GET` and `POST` request is done in two separate ways in `Fetch API`.
+`GET` requests must use appended URL query parameters, while `POST` requests generally use a stringified object used as the `body` property.

 **Fetch API**